Aizistral-Studios/Trustless-Authentication/docs/README.md

 ## Man-in-the-Middle attacks

-Current implementation is vulnerable to MitM attacks, and implementing defense against such is beyond the scope of this project.
+Current implementation is vulnerable to MitM attacks against client, and implementing defense against such is beyond the scope of this project.
 Such defense, however, is entirely possible and practical.

 ## Fallback mechanisms